eddiechu-zz/Encrypt-Delete-Test/README.md

 This tool encrypts the files under running folder and subfolder, you may create a temporary folder like C:\Encrypt-Delete-Test\, save this tool to there, then run it.
 Be safe.

+The principle is not to see if your endpoint can stop it to start, but to see if the endpoint can detect and stop when the encryption is processing.

 EncryptDelTestv3.jar
 - runs on Windows and Mac OS
 - requires at least Java 7, http://www.java.com